 Organic cotton bag to keep your animals and wooden tiles.
 Love to keep toys organized and be abl to tell what they are from the bag.

 Research backed ideas for playing with your 22, 23, or 24 month old and insights on the skills their are developing.

 You may have heard, in the fall of 2020 Lovevery reduced the number of toys found in their 1-2 year old play kits.
-Their officialy statement basically said they were responding to use feedback: getting rid of the filler items and focusing more on “big ticket” items if you will.
-I share my initial thoughts on the change here and will do an update on that in late 2021.
+Their official statement basically said they were responding to use feedback: getting rid of the filler items and focusing more on “big ticket” items if you will.
+I share my initial thoughts on the change here.

 If you are subscribed to the Lovevery play kits, you can still access the discontinued items from the Companion Play Kit in the “subscriber shop.”
 The Lovevery Subscriber Shop is basically a link they email you once your play kit has shipped and includes JUST the items from that play kit.
 In other words, if you were subscribed for the entire year, you won't get a link for a subscriber shop with ALL 4 play kits discontinued items.
 Instead, you will get 4 links, one after each kit ships, with JUST the items from that kit.